In this light and shadow series, we look at the theory, drawing and painting of a simple form focusing on shadow, light and edges.

-One of the key lessons from this demonstration I want you to come away with, is to understand the importance of soft edges in your drawings.
+One of the key lessons from this demonstration I want you to come away with is to understand the importance of soft edges in your drawings.

 Softbox single source lighting set up in my studio

-The importance of Hard & Soft edges
+The importance of hard & soft edges

 An edge is where two objects or two surfaces meet together.

-The term a ‘hard edge’ can describe two very hard surfaces, such as a tabletop with a metal cube on top of it or most commonly in drawing, we talk about the hard edge being an area that has a sharpness to it or a focal point of the drawing.
+The term a ‘hard edge’ can describe two very hard surfaces, such as a tabletop with a metal cube on top of it or most commonly in drawing, we talk about the hard edge being an area that has a sharpness to it or a focal point of the picture.